briandconnelly/nicheconstruct/paper/03_results.md

 The adaptation resulting from selective feedbacks can limit invasion by defectors, which arise either through immigration from neighboring patches or through mutation from a cooperator ancestor.
 The challenge is particularly threatening, as they are equally adapted, yet do not incur the cost of cooperation.
-When homologous defectors (i.e., defectors with identical adaptive loci) are introduced at a single patch in the center of an $11 \times 11$ population of cooperator subpopulations, they quickly spread if no mutations are allowed ([Figure 4A](#fig4)).
+When isogenic defectors (i.e., defectors with identical adaptive loci) are introduced at a single patch in the center of an $11 \times 11$ population of cooperator subpopulations, they quickly spread if no mutations are allowed ([Figure 4A](#fig4)).
 However, when resident cooperators can adapt (mutations occur at adaptive loci), cooperators evade defector invasion in over half of the replicate populations ([Figure 4B](#fig4)).
 [Figure 5](#fig5) depicts one such instance where cooperators gained an adaptation that stopped and eliminated invading defectors.
 We further highlight this process in [Figure 4C](#fig4), where an adapted cooperator genotype can rapidly invade a population of defectors.